GuyLivnat/airbnbtest/README.md

-# airbnbtest
+# Airbnbtest
-test for qa interview
+Automation test for Interview

 Here are the steps to run the program:
 1. Download and install Python